darlingtonmaposa/Cloud-hosted-static-website/README.md

     - AWS DynamoDB

-You therefore need an IAM role to give the Lambda function the required access to the various services that we will be using in this predict.
+You therefore need an IAM role to give the Lambda function the required access to the various services that we will be using in this project.
 In total, you need to create four policies for this IAM Role:

  | **Policy** | **Description** |
  |------------|-------------|